cloudnative-pg/cloudnative-pg/docs/src/backup.md

 VolumeSnapshots instead:

 - don't require the WAL archive, although in production it is always recommended
-- support cold backup only (currently)
 - support incremental copy, depending on the underlying storage classes
 - support differential copy, depending on the underlying storage classes
+- also support cold backup

 Which one to use depends on your specific requirements and environment,
 including: